That’s what’s new in Florida

 Racing and riding fever

 For the 65th time, motorsport fans will come to the prestigious Daytona 500 together to immerse themselves in the unique atmosphere of the ‘Great American Race’ and eagerly await whether their favorite driver can win the race.
-The Daytona 500 has opened the NASCAR season since 1982 and was allowed to do so again this year for the 75th anniversary of the racing series.
+The Daytona 500 has opened the NASCAR season since 1982 and was allowed to do so once more this year for the 75th anniversary of the racing series.

 Ocala, the equestrian capital of the world, located in Florida’s Marion County, is now home to the World Equestrian Center (WEC), the largest equestrian facility in the country.
 The complex offers the perfect conditions to receive guests for competitions and training camps, whether professional or equestrian fanatic.